-MODE DES CRIPTION

-Output voltage of the generator.

-Voltage (V) Example: 120 volts

-Output fre quency in hertz.

-Frequency (H) Example: 60.0 hertz HE O.D.

-Run time of the generator for the current session

-Run Time (R) Example: 6 hours R E. D. Š

-Total run time of the generator since first operation

-Total Run Time Example: 16 hours
+MODE DESCRIPTION Output voltage of the generator.
+1 Voltage (V) Example: 120 volts Output frequency in hertz.
+2 Frequency (H) Example: 60.0 hertz ¥HEIII¥ e Run time of the generator for the current session.
+3 Run Time (R) Example: 6 hours Total run time of the generator since first operation.
+4 Total Run Time Example: 16 hours 5.0 \(\frac{1}{6} \) Continually displays generator output. 's generator output.
+5 The output power will be displayed at all times on the bottom.
+The output power shown is electrical load connected to the generator.
+As the output increases, more white LED lights the generator is overloaded at which time all LED lights and a lightning logo will be flashing second. out increases, more white LED lights are shown until